NeXTLinux/nextlinux-engine/docs/content/docs/releasenotes/0.7.0/_index.md

 * `rhel:8`

 During the upgrade process the system will automatically perform the following steps:
 1. Disabled the _centos:*_ vulnerability feed groups.
 This means they will no longer be synced with updates.
-You'll see this reflected in the output of `anchore-cli system feeds list` if you upgrade to the 0.7.0 version of anchore-cli.a
+You'll see this reflected in the output of `nextlinux-cli system feeds list` if you upgrade to the 0.7.0 version of nextlinux-cli.a
 1. Rescans all images in your db that are rhel-based (centos, redhat, etc) using the vulnerabiliy data from the _rhel:*_ groups to update all matches
 1. Flushes the _centos:*_ matches and all vulnerability records